 No slides available for this presentation

-See our blog report: Knowledge Management: past, present and future – notes on a NetIKX seminar
+See a blog report: Knowledge Management: past, present and future – notes on a NetIKX seminar

 A seond report was written by Val Skelton for Information Today: Knowledge management: past, present and future